 This splash pad is part of the facility formerly known as the Bielenberg Sports Center.
 Bubblers and water buckets spray and splash runs only when activated by a button on a special flower.

 Every four minutes, kids get to restart the show.
 There’s a larger platform with dumping buckets, nozzles and flower showers, plus a smaller, separate platform for toddlers.
-Also on site is a brand-new all-inclusive playground for all abilities called Madison’s Place.
+Also on site is an all-inclusive playground for all abilities called Madison’s Place.

 Cottage Grove shut down its expensive-to-run, 50-year-old public pool in 2011 and, in 2012, replaced it with a new splash pad with numerous overhead and waist-level sprayers.
 And it’s been a hit!
 Seating is limited, however, so parents should bring lawn chairs.
 Nearby, you’ll find open grasslands, paved trails, baseball and soccer fields, tennis and basketball courts, and picnicking near a pretty pond.